 Additionally, Murphy stated that later today, his “first official act will be signing an executive order to demand equal pay for women.”
-Murphy also mentioned raising the minimum wage and increasing access to voting, and earned sick leave, to name just a few.
+Murphy also mentioned raising the minimum wage and increasing access to voting and earned sick leave, to name just a few.

-Governor Murphy presented many progressive ideas and goals in his inauguration today.
+Governor Murphy presented many progressive ideas and goals at his inauguration today.
 If he mentioned the legalization of cannabis in any greater detail, that would likely dominate the media discussion.
 Meanwhile, his move to issue an immediate executive order demanding equal pay for women deserves the immediate spotlight.

 Recently, Democrats said they would not waiver and will stand against recent attempts to crack down on cannabis in legal states by the federal government.
 Already, three cannabis bills are in the process of being introduced by the New Jersey state legislature.

 It is only a matter of time before cannabis is at the forefront of discussion in the legislature and throughout the state.